-Kevin K. Washburn is N. William Hines dean and professor of law at the University of Iowa College of Law and former regents professor of law and dean at the University of New Mexico School of Law.
+Kevin K. Washburn (elected; term expires May 2022) is N. William Hines dean and professor of law at the University of Iowa College of Law and former regents professor of law and dean at the University of New Mexico School of Law.
 Dean Washburn earned his BA in economics with honors from the University of Oklahoma.
 He began his legal studies at Washington University School of Law in St. Louis and then transferred to Yale Law School, where he earned his JD and served as the editor in chief of the Yale Journal on Regulation.

 Following law school, Dean Washburn clerked for the Honorable William C. Canby Jr. of the U.S. Court of Appeals for the Ninth Circuit in Phoenix, Arizona, and then joined the U.S. Department of Justice through the Attorney General’s Honors Program.
 He worked first as a trial attorney in the Environment and Natural Resources Division in Washington, D.C., and later as a federal prosecutor in Albuquerque.
 He then became general counsel of the National Indian Gaming Commission in Washington, D.C.
 Dean Washburn began his teaching career at University of Minnesota Law School.
 He served for an academic year as the Oneida Indian Nation visiting professor at Harvard Law School and later became the Rosenstiel distinguished professor of law at the University of Arizona James E. Rogers College of Law.